 In this segment of common sense reasoning, secret messages or words have to be decoded.
-They are coded as per a definite pattern/ rule which should be identified 1st.
+They are coded as per a definite pattern/ rule which should be identified first.
 Then the same is applied to decode another coded word.
-Under this segment you come across two types of coding letter coding and number coding.
-Based on these two types of coding-decoding various types of problems come your way.
-This chapter makes you familiar with every types of problems based on coding-decoding.
+This chapter makes you familiar with every type of problem based on coding-decoding.

 Type 1: Letter Coding

 In this type of question, the code of words is given in the form of letters of the alphabet.